 April 22, 2020, marked the 50th anniversary of Earth Day, a significant milestone for the world and its inhabitants.
-During the current fight against the novel COVID-19 virus, stay-at-home restrictions around the globe have resulted in some startling positive outcomes for the environment, including reduced greenhouse gas emissions, cleaner air, and the flourishing of flora and fauna.
+During the current fight against the novel COVID-19 virus, stay-at-home restrictions around the globe have resulted in some startling positive outcomes for the environment, including reduced greenhouse gas emissions, cleaner air, and flourishing flora and fauna.

 Dolphins, for example, swim freely in the now clear blue canal waters of Venice, wolves that were once thought exterminated have been spotted in northern France’s Normandy for the first time in a century, and China has reported a 25 percent decrease in greenhouse gas emissions for the beginning of 2020.

-But does it take a devastating crisis for us to see the natural environmental renewed, at least temporarily, and urge us to think about the dire challenges still remaining for our fragile earth, including the climate crisis, plastic pollution, the loss of biodiversity, and overconsumption?
+But does it take a devastating crisis for us to see the natural environment renewed, at least temporarily, and urge us to think about the dire challenges still remaining for our fragile earth, including the climate crisis, plastic pollution, the loss of biodiversity, and overconsumption?

 As marketing professors, we have worked with businesses, studied the latest consumer research findings, and examined the social science literature to conclude that some of the most vexing challenges still facing the modern environmental movement are consumers and their “intention-behavior gap.”